Dynatrace/dynatrace-operator/HACKING.md

 ### Installation

-There are automatic builds from the master branch.
+There are automatic builds from the main branch.
 The latest development build can be installed using `make deploy`.

 #### Tests